History of Robert Redford in Timeline

 April 2014: Pitzer College Divests Fossil Fuel Stocks

-In April 2014, Robert Redford, a Pitzer College Trustee, and Pitzer College President Laura Skandera Trombley announced that the college will divest fossil fuel stocks from its endowment.
+In April 2014, Robert Redford, a Pitzer College Trustee, and Pitzer College President Laura Skandera Trombley announced that Pitzer College would divest fossil fuel stocks from its endowment.
+At the time, it was the higher education institution with the largest endowment in the US to make this commitment.
+The press conference was held at the LA Press Club.

 On May 24, 2015, Redford delivered the commencement address and received an honorary degree from Colby College in Maine.